freebattie/webdevExamen/README.md

 ## azure link
 https://modernsnack.azurewebsites.net/
 ## Details:
+Webdev and API exam where I had 48h to create a website with login,menu,orders a chat and 80% test coverage, css and html was not used time on at all.

 ### ISSIUES
 repo was not setup from the teacher in a way where i was abel to use github secrets